Maple Rosemary Cayenne Roasted Nuts

 1. Preheat the oven to 400 and line a large, rimmed baking sheet with parchment paper.

-2. In a small saucepan over low heat, combine the maple syrup, bourbon, rosemary, and cayenne.
-Bring it to a boil, then reduce it to a low boil and keep it there for one minute.
-This will infuse the maple syrup with all of the other delicious flavors.
+2. In a small saucepan over low heat, combine the maple syrup, rosemary, and cayenne.
+Bring it to a simmer, then turn off the heat and let the maple syrup sit for ten minutes to infuse with the rosemary flavor.

-3. Put your nuts into a large mixing bowl, then pour the infused maple syrup over them and mix well.
+3. Put the raw nuts into a large mixing bowl, then pour the infused maple syrup over them and mix well.
+Sprinkle the salt over the nuts and mix again.

-8. Roast for another minute or two, stirring as needed, until the sugar on the outside of the nuts just barely starts to brown.
+7. Roast for another minute or two, stirring as needed, until the sugar on the outside of the nuts just barely starts to brown.
 Take them out a bit sooner than you think you need to since the sugar will keep browning on the hot baking sheet.
-Keep a very close eye on them at this stage!

-9. Cool your nuts completely on the sheet, then store them in a sealed container.
+8. Cool completely on the sheet, then store them in a sealed container.

 Leave a Comment